-It is funded by the Arts and Humanities Research Council (AHRC), is led by The University of Leicester in partnership with Culture24, and is being delivered together with a range of museums, strategic sector agencies and academic partners.
+One by One (UK) was a 30 month national digital literacy building project for UK museums of all sizes and types, funded by the Arts and Humanities Research Council (AHRC), led by The University of Leicester in partnership with Culture24, and delivered together with a range of museums, strategic sector agencies and academic partners.